Floor

-A floor is the bottom surface of a room or vehicle.
+A floor is the bottom surface of typically an enclosed space such as a room or vehicle.
 Floors vary from simple dirt in a cave to many layered surfaces made with modern technology.
-Floors may be stone, wood, bamboo, metal or any other material that can support the expected load.
+Floors may be stone, wood, bamboo, metal, or any other material that can support the expected load.

-The levels of a building are often referred to as floors, although sometimes referred to as storeys.
+The levels of a building are often referred to as floors, although sometimes referred to as storeys or stories in American English.

 Floors typically consist of a subfloor for support and a floor covering used to give a good walking surface.
-In modern buildings the subfloor often has electrical wiring, plumbing, and other services built in.
+In modern buildings, the subfloor often has electrical wiring, plumbing, and other services built in.
 As floors must meet many needs, some essential to safety, floors are built to strict building codes in some regions.

+Floors may be built on beams or joists or use structures like prefabricated hollow-core slabs.
+The subfloor builds on those and attaches by various means particular to the support structure, but the support and subfloor together always provides the strength of a floor one can sense underfoot.